NuGet/Home/designs/UserWideConfiguration-AdditionalExtensibilityFolders.md

 ### Writing priority

 Conversely, when writing we write to the furthest available config file.
+In order to preserve backwards compatibility on the writing side, we will consider this additional user config as `read only`.
+The configuration commands will not write to the additional configuration files.
-Specifically if we were to write `key5`, it would be written to the `AdditionalUser` config file.
+Specifically if we were to write `key5`, it would be written to the `User` config file.

 ## Future Work